CFisher21/Library/README.md

 # Library
-let's the user add information such as, author, title, total pages, genre and if the user has read the book or not to a library.
-The user has can then request all the data that is displayed on a table.
-This uses local storage so it will keep the books when the page is refreshed or closed.
+Allow users to add books to a library by providing details such as the author, title, total pages, genre, and whether they have read the book.
+The information should be stored in local storage to retain the data even if the page is refreshed or closed.
+Users can request to view all the book information displayed in a table format.